-Insurtechs can also provide certain services or technical solutions to authorised insurers which may be deemed outsourcing, triggering a notification requirement.

-Germany does not have a sandbox or similar structure, but insurtechs are supported by insurtech hubs, with the Insurtech Hub Munich and InsurLab Germany being two examples that Clyde & Co works with.
-These hubs often have accelerator cohorts, aimed at driving collaboration and development with the German insurance industry.
+Insurtechs can also provide certain services Consumer rights may also influence the or technical solutions to authorised insurers insurance offering provided by new entrants. which may be deemed outsourcing, triggering For example, consumer protection rights in Germany, as with other European countries, a notification requirement. are broader than in other parts of the world Germany does not have a sandbox or similar It is also not uncommon for merchants to structure, but insurtechs are supported by provide rights to consumers that exceed insurtech hubs, with the Insurtech Hub what is legally required.
+For example, Munich and InsurLab Germany being two various online shops provide warranty and examples that Clyde & Co works with.
+These product return rights that go far beyond hubs often have accelerator cohorts, aimed at the legal minimum.
+This ultimately means driving collaboration and development with that consumer insurance products designed the German insurance industry. for other markets may not necessarily be a value-adding fit to the German and European What are some of the industry market.

-What are some of the industry characteristics or regulatory requirements that may affect an insurtech's business and distribution?
+characteristics or regulatory requirements that may affect an insurtech's business and distribution?